 - Activities to help bridge the gap between home and the hospital

-- Psychological preparation and pre-op tours to help patients and siblings understand and cope with healthcare experiences
+- Psychological preparation and pre-operation tours to help patients and siblings understand and cope with healthcare experiences

 - Emotional support and coping techniques, such as guided imagery, deep breathing and diversion